nuuuwan/news_lk3_data/README.md

 The Group recorded a turnover of 49.8 billion rupees and a profit after tax (PAT) of 2.4 billion rupees for the financial year ending on March 31, 2024.

-Tokyo Cement Group’s renewable energy generation programme was a key driver of the Group’s stable financial
+Tokyo Cement Group’s renewable energy generation programme was a key driver of the Group’s stable financial performance in the Financial Year 2023/24.

 ...